Updated on June 21st, 2023

-The South Carolina purchase agreement conveys the technicalities involved in the transaction involving a piece of real estate for an agreed-upon dollar amount.
+The South Carolina purchase agreement establishes the terms and conditions of a real estate transaction.
 Typically the contract is entered into after confirming secured financing options with an approved banking institution or mortgage firm.
 Acknowledgment and acceptance of the terms within are validated with corroborating signatures from participating buyers and sellers.

 Lead-Based Paint Disclosure (42 U.S. Code § 4852d) – Notification of the precautions involved in coming into contact with lead-composed paint is obligated for all homes built in 1978 or earlier.